strider-/AstrosmashClone/README.md

 |     5x     | 50,000 - 49,999 |
 |     6x     |     100,000+    |

-Extra life every 1000 points
+Extra life every 10,000 points.
+Difficulty increases with the score multiplier, and every 100k starting at 200k points.

 To-Do
 --------